 Nevertheless, one may be tempted to think, as they browse the Louvre, that they are at least privileged to be seeing so many original works of art as they were intended by great artists of the past.
 They are not, after all, instead viewing a convenient copy of the works in a book or on a web page.
-Thus, they are avoiding the diminishment and change in function to the works themselves that the availability and consumption of such copies are producing—that is, according to Walter Benjamin’s famous essay “The Work of Art in the Age of Mechanical Reproduction.”
-Or are they actually avoiding that?
-Let’s see what Benjamin has to say about it:
+Thus, they are still accessing the magical authentic experience of the works themselves.
+Or are they?
+Consider the following words from Walter Benjamin’s famous essay “The Work of Art in the Age of Mechanical Reproduction:”

 To an ever greater degree the work of art reproduced becomes the work of art designed for reproducibility. [. . .]
-But the instant the criterion of authenticity ceases to be applicable to artistic production, the total function of art is reversed.
-Instead of being based on ritual, it begins to be based on another practice – politics. [. . .] by the absolute emphasis on its exhibition value the work of art becomes a creation with entirely new functions, among which the one we are conscious of, the artistic function, later may be recognized as incidental.
+Instead of being based on ritual, it begins to be based on another practice—politics. [. . .] by the absolute emphasis on its exhibition value the work of art becomes a creation with entirely new functions, among which the one we are conscious of, the artistic function, later may be recognized as incidental.
 (Benjamin)

 Even if every single solitary one of those various forms of damage or displacement listed a moment ago actually hasn’t affected some subset of the Renaissance paintings in question, and even if those works (as is the case with many murals) actually have not moved from their original locations—the works are still being received by individuals whose ideologies, languages, cultures, and often also social statuses differ from those extant among the audiences to whom the paintings were originally presented.
 An experience of such paintings that strongly resembles the experience of them that was available when they were first created has been, in the famous phrase of Roy Batty, “lost in time, like tears in rain.”

 But what are we to say of people unknowingly playing the game with the HD pack enabled, or at an ‘incorrect’ aspect ratio?
 Well, I know what I would’ve said in the past: I would’ve said they hadn’t actually experienced Half-Life.
 See, the first draft of this essay was written five years ago.
 Despite sharing the exact same subject matter and even the exact same title, it was far different from what you are reading here.
-Drawing on Benjamin’s essay, with its appeal to authenticity and its dramatic reaction to changes in technology, in that first draft I took a naïve hardline purist stance.
+In that first draft, I took a naïve hardline purist stance.

 Anyway, minor variations of that kind are by no means even remotely exclusive to Half-Life.
 Even setting aside the version differences created by both ports to new platforms and incremental updates on live services like Steam—many games come with aesthetic variations baked in, through the graphical, audio, and gameplay settings available in the menu.
 Similarly, games frequently release with differences based on the region in which the player lives.
 Famously, there was a 10 Hz difference between North American and European consoles for decades due to NTSC and PAL standards that were in use.
 Cultural and legal differences have often introduced small variations, like the censoring of sexual jokes and imagery when distributing games in the USA, the censoring of violence when distributing games in Germany, and the censoring of all of the above and more when distributing games in China.